Sound card based multimeter

 Software

 It was created program to use all information available.
 It is quite complex one.
-As it can be seen from Fig. 5, it is dual beam oscilloscope-like device combined with AC/DC multimeter, frequency meter and VU-meter.
+As it can be seen from Fig. 5, it is dual beam oscilloscope-like device combined with AC/DC multimeter and frequency meter.

 soundscope